SamielT/Steam-Account-Switcher/README.md

    - Move the shortcut to your desktop or any other convenient location.
    - Rename the shortcut to something recognizable, like the name of account you're attempting to switch to.

-   In the shortcut properties, navigate to the "Target:" field and add your login username after the script location, just like using the command line.
+   In the shortcut properties, navigate to the "Target:" field and add your login username after the script location, just like using the command line:
-   Example (Target:):
    ```bash
    "C:\Location\of\Script\SteamAccSwitch.pyw" <login_username>
    ```